PragyaMaroti/healthbot/Error encountered.md

  ❗python version 3.9 not compatible
  What to do: Install python version 3.8 (or any version from 3.6x to 3.8x) and add to path.

+ Using  rasa x :
+  use the command :

+      rasa x --enable-api
+To avoid the error exception calling callback for...